 When To Worry About First Trimester Bleeding

 Although first trimester bleeding is not always an emergency, there are certainly times that bleeding during pregnancy can be serious and require a visit with your doctor.
 In order to know when spotting or bleeding during pregnancy is serious, you need to be constantly aware of the signs that may indicate a pregnancy complication.

-Seek immediate medical attention if you are experiencing any of the following symptoms, which could be signs of serious problems related to miscarriage:
+Seek immediate medical attention if you are experiencing any of the following symptoms.
+These could be signs of serious problems related to miscarriage:

 - Severe pain in the lower abdomen